-The insurer requested an average 13.2% rate change in the small group market for enrollees in current 2019 plans that continue coverage with the insurer in 2020.
-The statewide average rate increase request across all companies was originally 9.6% and increased to 9.7%.
+The insurer requested an average 14.5% rate change in the small group market for enrollees in current 2019 plans who continue coverage with the insurer in 2020.
+The insurer later revised its rate filing to request a rate change of 15.3%, due to revisions made in the course of the Department's standard review.
+The statewide average rate increase request across all insurers was originally 9.6% and increased to 9.7%.
 One of the factors contributing to the rate increase is the reinstitution of the federal Health Insurance Tax which contributed approximately 2 percentage points to the rate increase.